grannycart/subworld-shortstory1/second-version_rev2.md

 **.**
 **.**

-Even with the mics aimed almost behind the boat to try to target the ship on the surface, she could still see the wristwatches ticking in their eerie synchronicity, bouncing the signal strength meter once per second, like a chopping knife slicing up time.
+Even with the mics aimed almost behind the boat to try to target the ship on the surface, she could still hear the wristwatches ticking in their eerie synchronicity, bouncing the signal strength meter once per second, like a chopping knife slicing up time.

 **.**
 **.**